List of cities in Portugal: Towns being cities

-Metropolitan Areas
+Metropolitan areas

 Portugal's two metropolitan areas, Lisbon with over 2.8 million inhabitants and Porto with over 1.7 million inhabitants, are the largest agglomerations in the country.
 In the two metropolitan areas, in addition to the large cities of Lisbon and Porto, there are other cities that together form the metropolitan area.

-The Lisbon Metropolitan Area consists of the large city of Lisbon, but also the cities of Amadora, Queluz, Setúbal, Almada, Agualva-Cacém, etc.
+The Lisbon Metropolitan Area consists of the large city of Lisbon, but also the cities of Amadora, Queluz, Agualva-Cacém, etc.

 The Porto Metropolitan Area is made up of the large city of Porto, but also the cities of Vila Nova de Gaia, Gondomar, Rio Tinto, Póvoa de Varzim, Matosinhos, etc.

 Large cities outside metropolitan areas

 There are also large cities in Portugal that do not belong to any metropolitan area.
 These cities are mostly capitals of sub-regions that are not considered metropolitan areas because the population is mainly located in the capital of the sub-region.

 The city of Braga is the capital of the sub-region of Cávado.

 The city of Funchal is the capital of the autonomous region of Madeira.

 The city of Coimbra is the capital of the sub-region Região de Coimbra.